-In 2006, Kelly’s enrollment team at Marywood was honored by the higher education consulting firm of Noel-Levitz for marketing recruitment excellence, and in 2010 the team he led at Georgian Court received the Noel-Levitz’s award for excellence in student retention.
+In 2006, The education consulting firm of Noel-Levitz honored Kelly’s enrollment team at Marywood for marketing recruitment excellence, and, in 2010, the team he led at Georgian Court received Noel-Levitz’s award for excellence in student retention.
 Kelly is the only higher education executive to have won both prestigious national awards.
-Currently, 14 former direct reports hold top senior enrollment positions of vice president, dean, chief enrollment officer, or executive director at other institutions.
+Currently, 14 former direct reports hold top senior enrollment positions of vice president, dean, chief enrollment officer or executive director at other institutions.

 The White House and the Pennsylvania House of Representatives have recognized Kelly for the development and promotion of educational opportunities for families of American troops serving in Iraq.
 Kelly organized outreach to Phi Theta Kappa students during the Hurricane Katrina relief effort to encourage fellow colleges to match Marywood’s full tuition and campus housing aid for PTK students who were displaced from Gulf Coast colleges caused by the disaster.
 Early in his career, Alpha Kappa Psi featured Kelly as a “Builder of Business Colleges & Brotherhood” while at Centenary College; also, he served as the Alpha Kappa Psi advisor to Epsilon Psi at Upsala.
 Kelly spent six years on the New Jersey School Board of Education as both Vice President and a board member.
 He is a Vietnam-era veteran and holds Master of Business Administration and Bachelor of Arts degrees from Fairleigh Dickinson University.